Our Mission

 Mike McGee (Secretary) is a Raleigh Based Actor, Director and Stage Manager appearing on and off stage across theatres throughout the Triangle.
 Mike served two years as President of Raleigh Little Theatre and also currently serves on the Board of Directors at Forest Moon Theatre and Capital Arts Theatre Guild.
 When not involved with theatre, Mike travels the world as a Sales Executive at IBM.
 He resides in Raleigh with his wife and two Children.

-Thao Nguyen (Board Member) is an Actor/Singer who is comfortable on both the operatic and musical theatre stage.
+Thao Nguyen (Treasurer) is an Actor/Singer who is comfortable on both the operatic and musical theatre stage.
 Nguyen is acclaimed by critics for his “velvety baritone and his ease and grace on stage.”
 As an in-demand vocalist, Nguyen can frequently be seen onstage as a soloist in symphony concerts and as a guest artist in pop concerts.
 Also active in Film and TV, Nguyen is represented by The Brock Agency for Film/TV/Commercial.
 A graduate of UNC School of the Arts, Nguyen is currently based in Winston Salem, NC where he maintains a private voice studio.
 You can follow Thao on Twitter, Instagram, and Facebook @thetaoofThao and www.thaotnguyen.com for further information.